Thaniyavarthanam: Legacy

-Thaniyavathanam is considered to be one of the best Indian films on mental health.
-Upon release it was met with excellent reviews from critics.
-Director Ram cited Thaniyavarthanam as his reason for casting Mammootty as the lead in Peranbu.
-The film was a major commercial success which was uncommon for films dealing with sensitive topics like mental illness.
+Thaniyavathanam is considered one of the best Indian films on mental health.
+Upon release, it was met with excellent reviews from critics.
+Director Ram cited Thaniyavarthanam as his reason for casting Mammootty as the lead in Peranbu (2019).
+The film was a major commercial success which was uncommon for films dealing with sensitive topics, like mental illness.
 The film is still highly regarded today and has achieved cult status.
-One of Kamal Hassan's favorite 70 Indian movies is Thaniyavarthanam.
+Kamal Haasan has stated that one of his favorite 70 Indian movies is Thaniyavarthanam.
+Director Bala, in an interview mentioned that, inspired by the climax of the film, he wrote the story of Nandhaa (2001).